sigurd4/enneagram/README.md

 To those i've caused distress, i'm deeply sorry.
 I didn't know what i was doing.

+# Acknowledgements

+Thanks to [CyberYamu](https://www.youtube.com/@CyberYamu) for her informative videos on the enneagram.

 # Installation on Arch-Linux

 This program is available as a PKGBUILD on the AUR.